 The WSE Manufacturing student machine shop is located in the basement of the Wyman Park Building, and is open to students, faculty, and staff across the Johns Hopkins University.
 An orientation regarding shop safety, shop rules, and equipment operations is required to be allowed to work in the student machine shop.

-To learn more about the WSE Manufacturing equipment and services available to students, please visit their website at https://wsemanufacturing.jhu.edu/.
+To learn more about the WSE Manufacturing equipment and services available to students, please visit their website.

 8.3.
 Computing